RM-Sharma999/Data-Professionals-Survey-Analysis/README.md

 ![](https://i.imgur.com/3SWdVUp.jpg)

-# Data Professionals Survey Analysis - Power BI
+# Data Professionals Survey Analysis

 I have created this dashboard as part of my data analyst portfolio, that shows basic statistics of Data Professionals like:
 - Their Country.